 The way we celebrate Christmas often places a heavy emphasis on the Baby Jesus.
 A good deal of Christian art, particularly that produced by Roman Catholic artists, focuses on the Christ child.

 However, the real story of Christmas is not that a baby was born.
-As an Italian evangelical author recently wrote: "The exaltation of the Baby Jesus is contrary to the gospel teachings.
+As an Italian evangelical recently wrote: "The exaltation of the Baby Jesus is contrary to the gospel teachings.
 The real story of the New Testament is that of Jesus the adult.
-In fact, some Gospels do not even mention the Baby Jesus."
+In fact, two of the Gospels do not even mention the Baby Jesus."

 It is possible that this Italian writer was reflecting a hyper sensitivity of the tiny Italian Protestant minority that lives in the shadow of the politically, religiously and economically powerful Vatican.
 However we evaluate what he wrote, we would do well to remember that the biggest news out of Bethlehem over 2,000 years ago was not that a baby had been born.
 The news was that the promised Savior, Shepherd, and Sovereign had finally come.

 That's good news for you and for me . . . and for a girl named Elena.
 As we prepare to celebrate another Christmas Day, let's use these three psalms (22, 23, 24) to remind us that God is really with us -- not just as a baby, but as a baby who came to become Deliverer, Shepherd, and Lord.